Tag Archive for: Florida Georgia Line

 3. Failure

-Give Up Failure doesn't come from falling downYou need it believe it or not.
+Give Up Failure doesn't come from falling downYou need failure, believe it or not.
 It’s what teaches you how to navigate your career better.
 Failure is what teaches you how to win.
-Remember every success is preceded by many failures.
+Remember, many failures precede all successes.
 Just ask Michael Jordan who was cut from his high school basketball team; he didn’t give up.
 Sheryl Crow got a major label deal and recorded her first album only to scrap it completely before it was released.
-Of course she was then sued by her label; this was before Tuesday Night Music Club.
+Of course, she was then sued by her label; this was before Tuesday Night Music Club.
 She didn’t give up.
-Thomas Edison failed 2,000 times before he nailed the long lasting incandescent light bulb.
+Thomas Edison failed 2,000 times before he nailed the long-lasting incandescent light bulb.
 He didn’t give up.
 Henry Ford went bankrupt multiple times before he invented the assembly line. he didn’t give up either.

 4. The Pursuit